 concerning issue to those of us who care about what we eat.
 "You are

 what you eat" now takes on new meanings if what we eat is laced with

 Just how safe is our food?
 Read this sobering article by Jeff Behar

 daily basis when we consume non-organic fruits and vegetables.
 Once you

-do you will have the answer to the question, just how safe is
+do you will have the answer to the question, just how safe is our food?

 "As many Americans continue to increase their consumption of fruits and

 vegetables in their diet in an effort to increase their health, well

 being, lifespan and decrease their risk to diabetes, heart disease and